Delle Donne waiting to hear from WNBA medical review panel

+Delle Donne tweeted Wednesday night that she was following protocol and waiting for the results from the panel.

+“Missing my teammates but health and safety are the priority,” she said.

 Her new Washington teammate Tina Charles is also waiting for a decision from the panel.
-Neither player is in Florida right now with the team.
+Neither player is in Florida with the team.

 The panel of physicians decides whether a player would be medically excused and receive full salary for the upcoming season, which is scheduled to start at the end of the month at IMG Academy in Florida.
 Players can still opt out and skip the season if the panel does not grant them a medical waiver.
 They will not get paid if they opt out.

-Delle Donne is one of a handful cases that are waiting to hear back from the league’s independent panel of doctors.
+Delle Donne and Charles are two of a handful of cases that are waiting to hear from the league’s independent panel of doctors.

+If the pair do have their cases approved by the panel, the Mystics won’t be able to sign replacements as they would be over the salary cap.
+Washington will have to start the season with 10 on their roster.

+Even if they could signing a player it wouldn’t be as easy as previous seasons.
+Any player that Washington or any other team would sign would have to get to Florida and go through quarantine and COVID-19 testing.

 Washington is already without Natasha Cloud and LaToya Sanders, who decided to opt out of the season last month.